 GeneCards Summary for CD3G Gene

 CD3G (CD3g Molecule) is a Protein Coding gene.
 Diseases associated with CD3G include Immunodeficiency 17 and Enteropathy-Associated T-Cell Lymphoma.
-Among its related pathways are G-protein signaling N-RAS regulation pathway and Role of phospholipids in phagocytosis.
+Among its related pathways are T cell receptor signaling pathway and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
 Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and receptor signaling complex scaffold activity.
 An important paralog of this gene is CD3D.

 UniProtKB/Swiss-Prot for CD3G Gene

 Part of the TCR-CD3 complex present on T-lymphocyte cell surface that plays an essential role in adaptive immune response.
 When antigen presenting cells (APCs) activate T-cell receptor (TCR), TCR-mediated signals are transmitted across the cell membrane by the CD3 chains CD3D, CD3E, CD3G and CD3Z.
 All CD3 chains contain immunoreceptor tyrosine-based activation motifs (ITAMs) in their cytoplasmic domain.
 Upon TCR engagement, these motifs become phosphorylated by Src family protein tyrosine kinases LCK and FYN, resulting in the activation of downstream signaling pathways (PubMed:2470098).
 In addition to this role of signal transduction in T-cell activation, CD3G plays an essential role in the dynamic regulation of TCR expression at the cell surface (PubMed:8187769).
 Indeed, constitutive TCR cycling is dependent on the di-leucine-based (diL) receptor-sorting motif present in CD3G.